Framer Review 2026: AI Website Builder Guide

 - Applications with complex backend logic — Framer is a website builder, not an app platform

-Framer Creators Program: Affiliate and Monetization Details
+Framer Creators Program: Monetization Details

 The Framer Creators Program offers two monetization paths: